bigsteve/tutorial-ecommerce-tracking/source/index.html.md

 `$ rails db:migrate`

 The Ahoy Rails generator creates a configuration file *config/initializers/ahoy.rb* and two Ahoy models for a `Visit` and `Event`.
-The database migration updates the database to add two new tables for the visits and events.
+The database migration adds two new tables (for visits and events).
 You can see the new tables in the *db/schema.rb* file.

 Commit your work to git with a message "add Ahoy".